PeterJanssen/Skinet/README.md

 ### Testing the backend

-In the root folder run the following command
+In the solution folder run the following command

 `dotnet test`